polygon-io/client-python/docs/source/Getting-Started.rst

   print(trades)

 .. note::
-  The number of network requests made by the iterator depends on the value given for the query parameter :code:`limit`.
+  The number of network requests made by the iterator depends on the value of the parameter :code:`limit`.
   :code:`limit` specifies how many results should be returned per network request.
   You can see each network request by passing :code:`verbose = True` to the client.